StoneWolf18/enoch/docs/combat.md

 * <b>Damage:</b> Special

 <div class="thirdHeader" id="three-round-burst">Three-Round Burst</div>
 The attacker gains two additional dice on a single attack roll, and expends three shots from the weapon’s clip.
-Only certain weapons may perform this maneuver; see the <a href="#combat#ranged-weapons-chart">Ranged Weapons Chart</a> for particulars.
+Only certain weapons may perform this maneuver; see the <a href="?id=ranged-weapons-chart">Ranged Weapons Chart</a> for particulars.
 Attacks are made at +1 difficulty due to recoil.
 As with automatic fire, the damage dice pool is based on one bullet from the weapon in question.

 Dodge rolls against strafing are at +1 difficulty.